 A methodical approach to planning training activities is required.
-The Contractor will produce a detailed Training Plan, curricula, and syllabi that addresses the Contractor's solution to initial and ongoing training (which will ultimately be the responsibility of the State), including how ongoing training will be managed, for both Contractor and State staff.
+The Contractor will produce a detailed Training Plan, curricula, and syllabi that addresses the Contractor's solution to initial and ongoing training (which ongoing training will ultimately be the responsibility of the State after Contractor has completed all initial training), including how ongoing training will be managed, for both Contractor and State staff.
 The Plan will be developed collaboratively with DCFS to ensure the materials are aligned with DCFS' culture.
 The first draft of the Training Plan will be due to the State, for its review and approval, one year prior to the commencement of any training activities contemplated by the plan.
 Training plans will be updated annually thereafter.